depicted-candela/TransitionalSQL/10_bluePrint/exercises.md

 END;
 /
 -- Create the primary user for our exercises
-CREATE USER NewSchema IDENTIFIED BY Pa_s_sw_rd_1;
+CREATE USER blueprint IDENTIFIED BY Pa_s_sw_rd_1;
-ALTER USER NewSchema QUOTA UNLIMITED ON users;
+ALTER USER blueprint QUOTA UNLIMITED ON users;
-GRANT CONNECT, RESOURCE, CREATE VIEW, CREATE SYNONYM, UNLIMITED TABLESPACE TO NewSchema;
+GRANT CONNECT, RESOURCE, CREATE VIEW, CREATE SYNONYM, UNLIMITED TABLESPACE TO blueprint;
 -- Create a second user for demonstrating cross-schema concepts CREATE USER anotherSchema IDENTIFIED BY Pa_s_sw_rd_2;
 ALTER USER anotherSchema QUOTA UNLIMITED ON users;
 GRANT CONNECT, RESOURCE TO anotherSchema;
--- Grant DBA privileges to NewSchema to query DBA views and manage transactions.
+-- Grant DBA privileges to blueprint to query DBA views and manage transactions.
 -- In a real-world scenario, you would grant more granular privileges.
-GRANT DBA TO NewSchema;
+GRANT DBA TO blueprint;
--- Connect as the NewSchema user to create the objects CONNECT NewSchema/Pa_s_sw_rd_1;
+-- Connect as the blueprint user to create the objects CONNECT blueprint/Pa_s_sw_rd_1;
 -- Sequences for Primary Keys
 CREATE SEQUENCE productSeq START WITH 100 INCREMENT BY 1 NOCACHE;
 CREATE SEQUENCE warehouseSeq START WITH 1 INCREMENT BY 1 NOCACHE;